unep-grid/mapx-documentation/README.md

 ## Disclaimer

 Although, the content has been prepared and reviewed with utmost care by the authors, errors may still exist.
-As such, UNEP/GRID-Geneva and the authors disclaim any responsibility or liability for errors and their potential impact.
+As such, GRID-Geneva and the authors disclaim any responsibility or liability for errors and their potential impact.

 We welcome any feedback regarding inaccuracies you may encounter and encourage you to contact us at <info@mapx.org>.